301 FW 4

 (2) Acquisitions for commercial supplies or services that exceed the SAT but do not exceed $7 million.
 See FAR 2.101 for a definition of commercial items.

 C. Procurements that do not use SAP.
 There are also two categories of these procurements:

 (1) Acquisitions for noncommercial supplies or services that are above the SAT, and

-4.4 What are the basic stages and procedures for an acquisition?
+4.5 What are the basic stages and procedures for acquisitions?
 Although contracting stages and procedures vary depending on the complexity and type of procurement, there are basically four stages—acquisition planning, solicitation and competition, contract award, and administration and closeout.
-You can find more detailed information about the requirements for these stages in the Service’s Contracting Officers’ (CO) Handbook or by asking your Regional contracting office.
-See section 4.5 for information about acquisitions with less than full and open competition.
+You can find more detailed information about the requirements for these stages in the Service’s Contracting Officer’s (CO) Handbook or by asking your Regional Contracting Office.
+See section 4.7 for information about acquisitions with less than full and open competition.

 B. Solicitation and Competition.
 The requirements for publishing a solicitation and competition also vary depending on the type of procurement.
-All contracts above the micro-purchase threshold require a solicitation and competition, unless an exception to competition has been justified and approved.
-Advertisement of a solicitation is required for proposed contract actions above $15,000.
+All contracts above the micro-purchase threshold require a solicitation and competition unless an exception to competition has been justified and approved (see section 4.7).
+We must advertise solicitations for proposed contract actions above $15,000.
 See FAR 5.101(a) for the specific requirements.

 (1) Publicizing contract actions: We must publicize certain contracts to:

 (a) Increase competition,